pari-medical-holding-gmbh/Hyper-V-AutoPilot-VM/README.md

 #### Download the latest ISO from Microsoft
 I recommend using the latest patched Enterprise ISO from [here](https://my.visualstudio.com/downloads) or from the MS Admin Portal (needs license admin permission and a working contract with Microsoft).

+Then you will need to extract the ISO (f.e. with 7-zip) to a folder definied in "PrepareISO.ps1" at $SourceFolder.

 #### Change / Update the autounattend.xml
 This should mostly already work, if you rename some scripts, be sure to update the paths at the autounattend.xml too.